MarcinBialek1983/currency-cornverter-react/README.md

 # currency-cornverter
 ## Hello. this is my demo version of currency exchange.
 Current buying and selling rates will be available soon.

+## here you can see how the application works
 ![Demo animation](./src/Animation.gif)

 ## MY site is live at [Demo] (https://marcinbialek1983.github.io/currency-cornverter-react/)